-The incident occurred at approximately 10:49 p.m. on Thursday outside the Chasidei Bobov synagogue, located in the vicinity of Bathurst Street and Highway 401.
+The most recent incident occurred at approximately 10:49 p.m. on Thursday night outside the Chasidei Bobov synagogue, located in the vicinity of Bathurst Street and Highway 401 in North York.
+Three individuals standing in front of the building were targeted by gunfire originating from a passing vehicle.
+One person was struck by a projectile from a pellet gun, resulting in minor injuries.

-The incident has sparked outrage from leading advocacy groups who warn that such attacks are becoming a frequent occurrence.
-The Centre for Israel and Jewish Affairs (CIJA) noted that this marks the second such incident in a week, following three separate shootings targeting synagogues in March.
+Thursday night’s incident sparked outrage from leading advocacy groups who warned that such attacks are becoming a frequent occurrence.
+The Centre for Israel and Jewish Affairs (CIJA) noted last week’s attack as well as three separate shootings targeting synagogues in March.

 "This is not normal, and it cannot become normalized," CIJA stated in a release.
 "Individuals were targeted outside a Jewish institution and subjected to intimidation and violence because of who they are and where they were.
 The cumulative impact on the Jewish community is profound.
 Families should not have to fear attending synagogue, gathering in community spaces, or simply standing outside Jewish institutions in Toronto."

-Honest Reporting Canada also weighed in on the escalation, highlighting last week’s incident in which three Jewish individuals were shot with a replica firearm near Bathurst and Lawrence, south of where Thursday’s incident took place.
+Honest Reporting Canada also weighed in on the escalation, highlighting last week’s incident.

 "How many more warning signs will it take?
 Words and statements are no longer enough.
 Canada is moving dangerously close to a reality that should never be tolerated: the normalization of violence targeting Jews in public life.
 We need urgent action, NOW!" the organization declared.